3cqs-coder/SymBot/docs/README.md

 ### AI Chat

 SymBot includes a built-in AI chat interface accessible from the header bar.
 Click the chat bubble icon to open a conversation window where you can ask questions, get trading advice, or continue a deal analysis in a free-form conversation.
 The AI retains the full conversation context for the duration of the session (up to 25 messages, with messages older than 2 hours automatically cleared).

+The chat features an animated assistant based on the SymBot logo.
+It appears as a friendly welcome in an empty chat and moves to a small spot in the header once a conversation begins, subtly reacting as it works and responds — for example, showing a processing animation while it thinks or analyzes a deal.

 #### Analyzing a Deal